stephane-robin/CRISPRbuilder-TB/crisprbuilder_tb/doc/crisprbuilder_tb.md

 ## How to install the package ?

-This package comes with a Command Line Interface, so it should be installed and executed using your conmmand prompt.
+This package comes with a Command Line Interface, so it should be installed and executed using your command prompt.
 For Linux, MacOS or Windows platforms, the installation requires the same instruction.
 Go the the directory you want the package to be stored to and write in your command prompt:

     pip install crisprbuilder_tb

+Please note that `cripsrbuilder_tb` is written without capital letters.
+Make sure your system is set to Python 3 in your current directory before using the `pip` instruction.
+The default version on your computer might be different.

 ## How to use the Command Line Interface ?

 After installing the package, you can find help with the command prompt, listing the different available options, such as `--collect`, `--list`, `--add`, `--print`, `--remove`, `--change`, and their expected syntax.
 Stay in the directory containing the installed package and write in the command prompt:

-    python crisprbuilder_tb --help
+    python -m crisprbuilder_tb --help

 The help menu will display the following information: